 3. Making notes for higher education and planning things.

 This one is quite important, as you know that everything that comes in your entrance exams, plus in the competitive exams, is the succession of junior classes: class 8th, class 9th, class 11th, and class 12th.

-This means, if you are in 9th grade, then you need to keep notes on important topics like the laws of motion and other essential topics in math.
+This means, that if you are in 9th grade, then you need to keep notes on important topics like the laws of motion and other essential topics in math.

-If you are planning to appear for exams like JEE, NDA, NEET, etc., because these topics play a vital role in higher studies, plus for entrance exams after class 12th, So make sure you have good memories of these topics in your head.
+If you are planning to appear for exams like JEE, NDA, NEET, etc. because these topics play a vital role in higher studies, plus for entrance exams after class 12th, So make sure you have good memories of these topics in your head.

 Things you must consider while Note making

 - Keep notes on your tips.

 - Do not take notes if you don't need them, because it's also a kind of a waste of time.

 - Effective note-making works for scoring well on all exams.